- Are nursing home injury/abuse cases considered medical malpractice?

 Q: What is "contributory negligence"?

 A:"Contributory negligence" is a legal concept that applies in an injury-related lawsuit, when the plaintiff's own failure to exercise reasonable care actually played a role in causing or contributing to his or her own injuries, or the extent of those injuries.
 The concept of contributory negligence can come up in a medical malpractice case, meaning the defendant health care professional (through his or her insurer or lawyer) could argue that the plaintiff's own conduct (or failure to act) was a factor in the worsening of his or her health condition.
 For example, if the defendant can point to a string of missed appointments, or the plaintiff's failure to consult a specialist after being instructed to do so, this could amount to contributory negligence.
 But it's important to note here that even where contributory negligence is established, in most states it doesn't eliminate the defendant's liability -- it merely reduces it.

 Q: What is "informed consent?"

-Q: What is the statute of limitations for a medical malpractice suit?
+Q: What is the statute of limitations for a medical malpractice lawsuit?

-Q: Why do attorneys turn down malpractice cases?
+Q: Why do attorneys turn down medical malpractice cases?